 The Space Launch System, or SLS, will be designed to carry the Orion Multi-Purpose Crew Vehicle, as well as important cargo, equipment and science experiments to Earth’s orbit and destinations beyond.
 Additionally, the SLS will serve as a backup for commercial and international partner transportation services to the International Space Station.
 “This launch system will create good-paying American jobs, ensure continued U.S. leadership in space, and inspire millions around the world,” NASA Administrator Charles Bolden said.
 “President Obama challenged us to be bold and dream big, and that’s exactly what we are doing at NASA.
 While I was proud to fly on the space shuttle, tomorrow’s explorers will now dream of one day walking on Mars.”

 The SLS rocket will incorporate technological investments from the Space Shuttle Program and the Constellation Program in order to take advantage of proven hardware and cutting-edge tooling and manufacturing technology that will significantly reduce development and operations costs.
-It will use a liquid hydrogen and liquid oxygen propulsion system, which will include the RS-25D/E from the Space Shuttle Program for the core stage and the J-2X engine for the upper stage.
+It will use a liquid hydrogen and liquid oxygen propulsion system, which will include the RS-25D/E from the Space Shuttle Program for the core stage.
 SLS will also use solid rocket boosters for the initial development flights, while follow-on boosters will be competed based on performance requirements and affordability considerations.
 The SLS will have an initial lift capacity of 70 metric tons.
 That’s more than 154,000 pounds, or 77 tons, roughly the weight of 40 sport utility vehicles.
 The lift capacity will be evolvable to 130 metric tons — more than 286,000 pounds, or 143 tons — enough to lift 75 SUVs.
-The first developmental flight, or mission, is targeted for the end of 2017.
+The first developmental flight, or mission, is targeted for the end of 2018.